libis/rdm-integration/README.md

 ### DDI-CDI Metadata Generation
 Automatically generate rich, standardized metadata descriptions for your tabular data files following the DDI-CDI (Data Documentation Initiative - Cross-Domain Integration) specification.
 The feature analyzes CSV, TSV, SPSS, SAS, and Stata files to create comprehensive documentation including variable types, roles, statistics, and relationships.
 See [ddi-cdi.md](ddi-cdi.md) for complete documentation.
+Need the external Dataverse tool or a quick start?
+The dedicated guide in [ddi-cdi.md](ddi-cdi.md#dataverse-external-tool-quick-start) covers the `make up` bootstrapping flow, demo credentials, and manual re-registration, while this README dives into the broader environment setup.

 ## Available plugins
 Support for different repositories is implemented as plugins.
 More plugins will be added in the feature.
 At this moment, the following plugins are provided with the latest version: